jbostoen/ZTStudio/docs/wiki/Home.md

 There is no support for this program.
 Bug reports, feature requests or pull requests may be processed at some point; but it's not guaranteed at all.

 * [Report issues/request features](https://github.com/jbostoen/ZTStudio/issues)
-* Be as detailed as possible when reporting bugs; preferably include the files causing the problem you’re experiencing.
+* Be as detailed as possible when reporting bugs; preferably include the files causing the problem.

 # Other interesting info
 * [ZT1 Sprites Script by Hendrix](https://github.com/HENDRIX-ZT2/ZT1-Sprites)